Doggie Dip coming up Saturday; Fast and Furriest 5K and fun run canceled

 ENID, Okla. — Enid’s annual Doggie Dip will be 2-5 p.m.
 Saturday at Champlin Pool, 400 W. Cherokee, according to the city of Enid Parks and Recreation department, which puts on the event.

-However, dogs can splash, swim and hang out with their humans poolside during the afternoon Dip event, according to city officials.
+Dogs can splash, swim and hang out with their humans poolside during the afternoon event, according to city officials.

 The Fast and Furriest, previously planned for that morning, has been canceled due to low registrations for the 5K and 1-mile fun run, officials said.